-Samuel was initially charged with first degree murder, which could have carried either a life sentence or the death penalty, though the prosecutors noted they would likely not pursue capital punishment.
-Before the trial began, Samuel accepted a plea deal offered by the prosecution, lowering the charge to second degree murder and the sentence to 25 years.
+Samuel was initially charged with first-degree murder, which could have carried either a life sentence or the death penalty.
+However, the prosecutors noted they would likely not pursue capital punishment.
+Before the trial began, Samuel accepted a plea deal offered by the prosecution, lowering the charge to second-degree murder and the sentence to 25 years.
 By state law, Samuel must serve 85% of his sentence (21 years and 3 months) before he is eligible for parole.

-The Assistant Attorney General told the court the murder was committed because Samuel “didn’t love [Anna] any more” and wanted to marry someone else, but the Amish do not believe in divorce.
+The Assistant Attorney General told the court the murder was committed because Samuel “didn’t love [Anna] anymore” and wanted to marry someone else.
+Still, the Amish do not believe in divorce.